 After cataracts, glaucoma is the leading cause of blindness in African Americans.
-Half of those with glaucoma don't know they have it.
+Many people are unaware that:

 African Americans belonging to any of these risk groups have an even greater risk of developing glaucoma:

 - Extreme nearsightedness

 Glaucoma occurs about five times more often in African Americans.
 Blindness from glaucoma is about six times more common.
 In addition to this higher frequency, glaucoma often occurs earlier in life in African Americans — on average, about 10 years earlier than in other ethnic populations.

 African Americans should get a thorough check for glaucoma every one to two years after age 35.

 Why is there a difference?